Dakshansh-Chawda/fopt_vengeance/README.md

 # fopt_vengeance
-Script code for computing zonotopes of feynman matroids
+Notebook with script code (and examples based on the paper) for computing zonotopes of feynman matroids